The Board will undertake wide-ranging consultation on proposals that affect the profession.

 Where there are consultations open for input, they will be shown below.

 Where there are consultations which have closed, they will be shown under past consultations, along with the submissions that were received.

-Submissions to this consultation may be published on the Ahpra website.
-There may be circumstances under which submissions may not be published.
-Published submissions will include the names of individuals and/or organisations that made the submission unless confidentiality is requested.
+Published submissions will include the names of the individuals and/or the organisations that made the submission unless confidentiality is expressly requested.